tibs/markup-history/notes-per-slide-short.rst

   By Tibs / Tony Ibbs

-  This version for the Cambridge Write The Docs meetup, Feb 2018
+  This version for Write The Docs, Prague, 2018.

   Written using reStructuredText_.